 “The papers to change my name.”

 “Your name change?
-What was your name?”
+What was your name?
+Isn’t your name Suzanne?”

-“My name was ‘Mercy.’
+“That’s what Mom called me.
+But my real name was ‘Mercy.’
 Mercy Winsor Brown.”

-The tale of Mom’s moniker is one of my favorite blog posts, written as a birthday surprise only months before she unexpectedly passed away — Another Party!
+The story of Mom’s moniker is one of my favorite blog posts, written as a birthday surprise only months before she unexpectedly passed away — Another Party!
 It’s Mom’s 77th Birthday Today.
 But, how her name came to be Suzanne, Rebecca Sue, and eventually Susie is only one of the surprises I’ve discovered as I learn more about her life.

 Today, on her birthday, I do miss picking up the phone to ask Mom question about someone mentioned in one of Grandma’s letters, or sending her an mystery photo by email for a quick identity check.
 And I miss the funny stories that seemed to come back to her at the oddest moments.Birthdays always prompted recollections of a party with her childhood friend Princess Usha, the Maharani of Indore, India.
 Mom loved stories about the Princess, and the blog posts she helped write remain among the most popular articles at The Family Curator blog: